-- Cancel saute mode, then close the lid and make sure the pressure dial is set to venting mode.
+- Cancel sauté mode, then close the lid and make sure the pressure dial is set to sealing mode.

 - Set your Instant pot to manual and cook for 35 minutes (or 20 minutes for beans soaked overnight).

 - When the cooking time is finished, allow a natural pressure release.